It’s that time of year again, the Super Bowl is here! Read on to brush up on your Super Bowl facts. We’ve got FAQs, recipes, history and more!

 Brush up on your knowledge of the Super Bowl with these Super Bowl facts.
 Some may surprise you!

-- Since 2004, the Super Bowl date has fallen on the first Sunday in February.
+- Since 2021, the Super Bowl date has fallen on the second Sunday in February.

 - Sometimes the Super Bowl overlaps with Mardi Gras, resulting in what is called “Super Gras”.